charliemj/stitch_hub/stitch_hub/README.md

 # StitchHub

-(Soon to be) A social network application for users to share knitting, crochetting, and cross-stitching patterns.
+A social network application for users to share knitting, crochetting, and cross-stitching patterns.

 ##We've deployed StitchHub on Heroku, it can be accessed [here](http://national-badger-stitchhub.herokuapp.com/)!

-We've included our TA meeting minutes as well as a doc titled "Assigments" where we would put TODO tasks that each member would claim whenever we reached a new milestone.
+We've included our TA meeting minutes.

-*We put the main authors next to the files but we all worked with most of the code...
+*We put the main authors next to the files but we all worked with most of the code:

 - Model
 -- chart_model.js Karleigh and Val